 Credit risk

-The Group's credit risk is primarily attributable to cash at banks, bank deposits, trade and other debtors and investments in life insurance policy.
+The Group's credit risk is primarily attributable to cash at banks, bank deposits and trade and other receivables.
 Management has a credit policy in place and the exposure to these credit risks are monitored on an ongoing basis.